LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 # Potential future changes

 ## when_all's context
-Based on experience in Facebook's codebase, I believe that `when_all` should return a sender that requires an executor-provider and uses forward progress delegation as discussed in [@P1898R0].
+Based on experience in Facebook's codebase, we believe that `when_all` should return a sender that requires an executor-provider and uses forward progress delegation as discussed in [@P1898R1].
 The returned sender should complete on the delegated context.
 This removes the ambiguity about which context it completes on.